Personal Statements

 UW-Writing Center support for personal statements:

-The UW-Writing Center offers appointments for personal statement drafting help for current undergraduates only.
-If you also plan to bring your statement to the Center for Pre-Law Advising (CPLA) for review, we suggest bringing it to CPLA for suggestions on the topic/content first, and then taking it to the writing center for to improve the quality of writing.
+The UW-Writing Center offers appointments for personal statement drafting help for current undergraduates and current graduate students.
+If you also plan to bring your statement to the Center for Pre-Law Advising (CPLA) for review, we suggest bringing it to CPLA for suggestions on the topic/content first, and then taking it to the writing center to improve the quality of writing.

 Alumni and current students may attend a personal statement workshop put on by the writing center, usually scheduled in the fall.